-Optical media are not indestructible and this is why proper storage of the media and proper handling are required.
-These ensure that the media and your valuable digital scrapbooking projects and other digital information such as videos and photographs are not lost.
+Optical media are not indestructible and why proper storage of the media and proper handling are required.
+These ensure the preservation of the media and valuable digital scrapbooking projects and other digital information such as videos and photographs.

-For CDs and DVDs affected by these problems, DVD disc repair or disc repair for CDs and other types of optical discs would be required to make the discs playable or readable.
+The delamination of disc layers, disc warping, disc cracking, and disc breakage, are problems that can occur with optical disc media.
+For CDs and DVDs affected by these problems, DVD disc repair or disc repair for CDs and other types of optical discs are a requirement to make the discs playable or readable.

 Elevated temperature, elevated relative humidity, and light exposure can all lead to deteriorated optical discs.
-Recordable CDs and DVDs use dyes to store the digital information.
-Some of the dyes used are less stable and will degrade fairly quickly under elevated temperature and relative humidity or too much light exposure.
+Recordable CDs, DVDs, and some Blu-rays, use dyes to store the digital information.
+Some of the dyes used are less stable and will degrade quickly under elevated temperature and relative humidity or too much light exposure.
 Erasable materials use a different technology to store information.
 The above factors can affect these discs as well.

 When degradation of the recording material occurs, DVD disc repair or any other optical disc repair cannot restore the disc to the point where the information is retrievable.